scipp/scipp/doc/type-erased-prototype.md

 A `Dataset` as discussed here contains:

 - A number of named dimensions.
-- A number of "variables", i.e., vector-like data.
+- A number of *variables*, i.e., vector-like data.
   Each variable has an associated set of dimensions.
   This defines the length of the variable.
+  Scalar data (data with zero dimensions) is represented by a vector of length 1.

 As in `xarray`, the idea is to provide a number of basic operations for `Dataset`.
 This would probably include basic arithmetic operations as well as "shape" operations such as slicing, extracting, and merging in one or multiple dimensions.